All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Contact us

 The conditions to obtain a refund are (1) an agreement from the Centre National du Cinéma (2) the majority of the movie/episode has to be shot in French.
-In practice, the agreement is needed prior the launching of the French movie performance.
+In practice, the agreement is needed prior to the launching of the French movie performance.

 Moreover, the tax credit cannot cause all subsidies to overtake 50% of the overall budget.